Cracking the Dress Code: Formal Edition From White Tie affairs to Black Tie Optional, we've got you covered no matter the occasion

 Black Tie Optional

 The fact that the word “optional” is in the title is only begging for confusion.
 A host may choose this dress code if they want to be considerate of the fact that not all guests may have a tuxedo.
 At these events, it is acceptable to forgo the tuxedo (if you absolutely must) and opt for a polished black suit.
-However, if you have the means, we still encouraged you to wear a tuxedo of some sort.
+However, if you have the means, we still encourage you to wear a tuxedo of some sort.
 Because of the precarious nature of the word “optional,” we suggest you to contact the host if you need clarification.

-A Black Tie Optional event is still formal in nature but it has a slightly more relaxed rules for attire.
+A Black Tie Optional event is still formal in nature but it has slightly more relaxed rules for attire.
 A tie is still necessary and so are your polished black shoes.
 Accessories can be used to express personal style.
 Instead of a bow tie, you can opt for a necktie with a handsome tie bar or a classy lapel flower.
 Tie bar placement is key, so if you are a tie bar rookie, check out our ultimate guide to tie bars.
 You’re most likely to run into this category at weddings, stylish events, formal dinners, and galas.

 Black Tie Creative